bogardt/bullmq_rust/README.md

 Represents the data of a job.

 #### Fields:
+- `id: String`: The unique identifier of the job.
 - `message: String`: The message of the job.
 - `timestamp: String`: The timestamp when the job was created.
 - `priority: Option<i32>`: The priority of the job.